matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 As with other endpoints that accept a `limit`, homeservers should apply a hard server-side maximum.

+## Future extensions

+It does not seem useful to be able to paginate in reverse order, i.e. starting with the thread which was least recently updated.
+If there becomes a future need of this a `dir` parameter could be added which takes an enum value of `[f b]` defaulting to `b` to maintain backwards compatibility with this proposal.

 ## Unstable prefix

 The client-server API will be: `/_matrix/client/unstable/org.matrix.msc3856/rooms/{roomId}/threads`